 How can I learn more about lumbar spinal stenosis?

-To learn more about lumbar spinal stenosis, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
+To learn more about lumbar spinal stenosis, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.